EmilyMatt/mapping-rs/README.md

 To use it, simply enable the `tracing` feature in your Cargo.toml, and use your choice of a subscriber.
+Note that different functions have different `tracing::Level`s.

+Since each and every function is instrumented, be sure to remember the overhead for enabling tracing.

 ## pregenerated
 This crate heavily relies on generics, and therefore suffers performance penalties in `debug`, (but is _very_ fast in `release`).